Cookies on this website

 Cholesterol and vascular mortality

-The Prospective Studies Collaboration is currently supported by the UK Medical Research Council, and was previously supported by the British Heart Foundation and European Union (EU BIOMED).
+The Prospective Studies Collaboration was supported by the UK Medical Research Council, the British Heart Foundation, and European Union (EU BIOMED).

 Our team